Exploring Collatz Dynamics with Human-LLM Collaboration: Note on LLM-assisted research methodology

 \item \emph{Honest assessment and scope correction.}\; The three-party relay converged on a shared diagnosis: the annealed anti-concentration is essentially solved, but the deterministic-orbit transfer remains open.
 This represents the same distributional-to-pointwise barrier in a new quantitative guise.
 The v3 contribution is the sharpest known reduction: the full conjecture follows from a single anti-concentration bound on a $5$-element set, with a per-return deficit of $0.667$ bits. \end{enumerate}

 The v3 milestones illustrate an evolution in the collaboration methodology.
 Whereas v1--v2 primarily involved two-party interaction (moderator--Claude), v3 introduced GPT as a \emph{structural proposer}: suggesting mathematical frameworks that the moderator evaluated for feasibility and Claude verified computationally and algebraically.
-This division of labor: GPT for creative conjecture, moderator for strategic evaluation, Claude for rigorous verification, proved more efficient than either two-party configuration alone.
+This division of labor: GPT for local structural proposal and adversarial cross-checking, moderator for strategic evaluation and route selection, Claude for rigorous verification and theorem development, proved more efficient than either two-party configuration alone.